who would do that?

 Which I did.
 At a gallop.
 And slammed into the bathroom, lunged for the first stall, and it was okay.
 I made it.
 I could wear these pants again.

-[If you are a guy and don’t know what I am talking about and can’t figure it out, well, um, I am trying to be delicate here and you are out of luck and explanations.]
+[If you are a guy and do not know what I am talking about and cannot figure it out I am trying to be delicate here and you are out of luck and explanations.]

 Anyway.
 There I am.
 Breathing relief.
 Truth, justice, and the American way have prevailed.
 And so have my pants.

 The toilet is wrong.

 No one was in here when I made the save the pants dash.
 But they are now.

 There are certain laws of the universe.
 One is, women pee sitting down.
 Another is, this law of physics dictates how that sounds.

 And I know, standing there, listening to the wrong sound —

 He has to leave, right?

 Only apparently this guy who was nowhere in sight when I got here in the first place to even clue me in I was walking [okay galloping] into THE WRONG BATHROOM was I guess drinking fifty thousand gallons of beer to insure he would be here right now —